King Charles III: your guide to the former Prince of Wales and longest-serving heir apparent in British history

-The longest serving heir apparent in British history, Prince Charles is a royal who has blended tradition with unconventionality.
+The longest-serving heir apparent in British history, King Charles III is a royal who has blended tradition with unconventionality.
 We take a closer look at his life – from his time as a young royal in the media glare and his first steps as the Prince of Wales, to his roles as son, husband and father…

 Born: 14 November 1948, Buckingham Palace

 Parents: Queen Elizabeth II and Prince Philip, Duke of Edinburgh

 Married to: Camilla Parker Bowles, Duchess of Cornwall (m.
 2005–present); Lady Diana Spencer, Princess of Wales (m.
 1981–96)

 Children: Prince William (born 1982) and Prince Harry (born 1984)

 Grandchildren: Prince George (born 2013), Princess Charlotte (born 2015), Prince Louis (born 2018), Master Archie (born 2019)

 Siblings: Princess Anne (born 1950); Prince Andrew (born 1960); and Prince Edward (born 1964)

 King Charles III’s childhood